 Cats are so independent.
 They do not require walks or baths and take care of themselves for the most part.
 This is pretty inviting for a new pet owner.
 But being so independent can also be not so great for your kitty.
-For this reason, it can be hard to know when there is something wrong with them until it is too late, and they need serious medical attention.
+For this reason, it can be hard to know when something is wrong with them until it is too late, and they need serious medical attention.

 Most cats will hide when they are not feeling well.
 Why do they do this and what do you need to know and what to do?